Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

-The Jacobian of a quasiconformal mapping $ f $, is
+The Jacobian of a quasiconformal mapping $ f $ is

-and so exists at almost every $ p \in \mH $.
-This agrees, at points of existence, with the definition given in \eqref{eq:volderiv} of the introduction (the Jacobian as volume derivative).
-Note that $ J_f = ( \det D_H f )^2 $.
-If $ f $ is a $ K $-quasiconformal mapping, then
+By comments above it exists at almost every $ p \in \mH $.
+This agrees (at points of existence) with the definition given in \eqref{eq:volderiv} of the introduction (the Jacobian as volume derivative).
+Note that $ J_f = \det^2 D_H f $.
+If $ f $ is a $ K $-quasiconformal mapping then

 almost everywhere.
-Indeed, if $ f $ is quasiconformal, then $ f $ is $ K $-quasiconformal if and only if
+Indeed, if $ f $ is quasiconformal then $ f $ is $ K $-quasiconformal if and only if

 almost everywhere.